As an Amazon Associate I earn from qualifying purchases.

 - ½ teaspoon baking soda

 - ½ cup (113g) unsalted butter softened to room temperature

 - 1 teaspoon ground cinnamon

 - In a medium bowl, toss together the flour, cream of tartar, cinnamon, baking soda, and salt.
 Set aside.

-- Using a cookie scoop, roll dough into 1" balls.
-Drop each ball into the cinnamon-sugar coating and roll around to coat completely.
-Place on baking sheet, no more than 12 per sheet (3 across the short side and 4 along the long side).
-Bake for 9-11 minutes, or until edges just turn slightly brown.
+- Bake cookies for 10-12 minutes, or until edges just start to set.
 Remove from oven and allow to rest on baking sheet for 2 minutes.
 Transfer to a wire rack to cool completely.
 Cookies stay fresh stored in an airtight container at room temperature up to 7 days.
 Cookies freeze well, up to 2 months.
 Rolled cookie dough freezes well, up to 2 months.
 Thaw on baking sheet for 10 minutes, roll in cinnamon-sugar, and bake as directed.